pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Paste whole Files of Input

-You can paste larger Turtle Logo Programs into the '🐢? ' Prompt of the Chat Window.
+You can paste larger Turtle Logo Scripts into the '🐢? ' Prompt of the Chat Window.
 We've not yet worked up a great way to make them more available to you, but they are posted out there